AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 | Video: ADLS              | 1 per prompt  |
 | Video: TTS + Avatar      | 1 per prompt  | -->

+Usage rates may vary.
+Plans are subject to change.

 Generative credits _are not_ consumed when using brand validation during variant generation or while manually re-checking variants.

+Generative credits do not "roll over" from one year to the next. <!-- What about month to month? -->

+### Manage generative actions

+If you exceed your annual entitlement of generative actions, you may purchase more directly from your Adobe sales representative.

+See the [Adobe GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) for information.

 ## Data governance